harshp30/LiveDashcamCarDetection/README.md

 # Live Car Detection Model

+* More details and actual code can be found in the notebook

 #### Credits:

 Some of the pipeline is dependent on Nicholas Renotte's tutorial (https://www.youtube.com/watch?v=yqkISICHH-U) and repo (https://github.com/nicknochnack/TFODCourse).
 The verification script is by him as well as a few coding blocks which take into account different operating systems.